shopsys/shopsys/docs/cookbook/working-with-multiple-cron-instances.md

 ## Listing available modules

-Now by running `php phing cron-list` in a console, we can see a list of all available cron modules, grouped into cron instances.
+Now, by running `php phing cron-list` in a console, we can see a list of all available cron modules grouped into cron instances.
-`ImportProductsCronModule` is properly placed into cron instance named "products".
+`ImportProductsCronModule` is properly placed into the cron instance named "products".

 ```no-highlight
 products